GemeenteNijmegen/os-remote-sensing/README.md

 The objective of this repository is to provide a base for developing custom made remote sensing applications for vegetation detection in the urban environment.
 This so-called Minimal Viable Product is an 100-day experiment of the Expertise Group Data Science Dutch Municipalities and acts as a showcase.

-Currently the application is a pre-release version (alpha).
+Currently the application is a beta version.

 You may test it and use it under the condition that you provide the project with feedback, improvements or extension.
 See Creative Commons licence below.

 ## Normalized Difference Vegetation Index (NDVI)
 Spectral indices dedicated to vegetation analysis are developed based on the principle that the healthy vegetation reflects strongly in the near-infrared (NIR) spectrum, while absorbing strongly in the visible red.

 Normalized Difference Vegetation Index (NDVI) quantifies vegetation by measuring the difference between near-infrared and visible red light.
 It distinguishes vegetation from soil, minimizes topographic effects
 NDVI is chlorophyll sensitive, emphasizing the green color of a healthy plant.

 ![NDVI](https://eo4geo.sbg.ac.at/IGIK/Sentinel2_Data_and_Vegetation_Indices/NDVI_trees.png)

 NDVI-ranges vegetation in this research:
+       -1 to -0.1: water
-       -1 to 0.2: non-vegetation;
+       -0.1 to 0.2: sand/stone
-        0.2 to 0.3: grasses, weed;
+       0.2 to 0.3: grasses, weed
-        0.3 to 0.5: low to medium vegetation (substantial vegetation); 0.5 to 1: #intensive vegetation, high vegetation, trees.
+       0.3 to 0.5: low to medium vegetation (substantial vegetation) 0.5 to 1: intensive vegetation, high vegetation, trees

-NDVI-range 'verstening':
-       -0.1 tot 0.2: stone, sand/earth.

 ## Open Data
 The procedure extracts insights based on open data: